 - Swipe up clicks.

 With the use of tools like Sotrender you’ll also know which posts were the most popular and the most engaging among your target audience.
-Knowing this will help you decide which content is worth preparing in the future.
+Knowing this will help you decide which content is worth preparing for in the future.

 All of that will guarantee you having a bigger picture of your Instagram efforts: whether you are growing your audience and creating content that answers their needs and preferences.